Cisco ACI

 2. Docker Default Networking 101

-Back to basics with the container scheduler
+Back to basics: Container scheduler

 With a container orchestration layer, we are marrying the container scheduler’s decisions on where to place a container with the primitives provided by lower layers.
 The container scheduler knows where containers “live,” and we can consider it the absolute source of truth concerning a container’s location.